 WHATS ON OFFER FOR VISITORS TO OUR REGION

 A stay at Countrywide Cottages provides you with the perfect accommodation Lorne to take advantage of all the region has to offer!
 From November to April, Gentle Annie Berry Gardens and Cafe in Pennyroyal offers a delectable range of wonderful home style food for lunch’s, morning and afternoon teas.
-You will find a very relaxed atmosphere at Martians Cafe in Deans Marsh, often with live music on offer.
-Half an hour away is the Forrest Brewing Company, open for seven days a week for breakfast and lunch, and for dinner on weekends, public holidays and school holidays.
-Or – our favourite – Bespoke Harvest, also in Forrest, for a spectacular lunch or dinner.
-There are also three great bistros within 10 – 15 minutes drive from our property.
+Half an hour away is the Forrest General Store – a plethora of fabulousness – food an gifts and home to the Otways Distillery!
+The Forrest Brewing Company just across the road is open for seven days a week for breakfast and lunch, and for dinner on weekends, public holidays and school holidays.
+Yield in Birregurra, for a spectacular lunch or dinner.
+And of course, the pinnacle, Brae where Dan Hunter has been wowing all who visit with his incredible creations since 2013.
+Be sure to book three months out for that one!
+There are also two great bistros within 10 minutes drive from our property in Winchelsea.

 Try Blake’s Estate’s wonderful Rose, Pinot Noir and sparkling wine of their own making.
 Open every weekend and public holidays.
-Also highly in favour is Gosling Creek, just 15 minutes away.
+Also highly in favour is “Heroes” vineyard, just 15 minutes away.
 Open weekends and public holidays.
-Check our compendium for details of live music there every Sunday afternoon.
+Check Facebook for details of live music there every Sunday afternoon.

 Our beautiful Otways!